Nuclear power in France: 1650 MWe class (EPR design)

-An additional EPR reactor was planned for the Penly Nuclear Power Plant, but this project has now been abandoned.
+In June 2023, EDF announced it was starting the authorisation process to build two EPR 2 reactors at the Penly Nuclear Power Plant, anticipating that site preparatory work would begin in summer 2024 and construction would begin about 2027.

 The reactor design was developed by Areva contributing its N4 reactor technology and the German company Siemens contributing its Konvoi reactor technology.
 In keeping with the French approach of highly standardized plants and proven technology, it uses more traditional active safety systems and is more similar to current plant designs than international competitors such as the AP1000 or the ESBWR.

 In 2013, EDF acknowledged the difficulties it was having building the EPR design.
-In September 2015, EDF's chief executive, Jean-Bernard Lévy, stated that the design of a "New Model" EPR was being worked on, which will be easier and cheaper to build, which would be ready for orders from about 2020.
-In 2016 EDF planned to build two New Model EPR reactors in France by 2030 to prepare for renewing its fleet of older reactors.
+In September 2015, EDF's chief executive, Jean-Bernard Lévy, stated that the design of a "New Model" EPR (later called EPR2) was being worked on, which will be easier and cheaper to build, which would be ready for orders from about 2020.
+The EPR2 design maintains the post-Fukushima safety measures of the EPR, but simpler construction and lower capital costs are exchanged for the ease of maintenance of the original EPR design that are due to the "two-room" containment and fourth safety train.
+In 2016, EDF planned to build two New Model EPR reactors in France by 2030 to prepare for renewing its fleet of older reactors.
 However following financial difficulties at Areva, and its merger with EDF, French Energy Minister Nicolas Hulot said in January 2018 "for now [building a New Model EPR] is neither a priority or a plan.
 Right now the priority is to develop renewable energy and to reduce the share of nuclear."

+In March 2025, the Nuclear Policy Council agreed that a subsidised government loan should be made available to cover at least half the build cost of six EPR2 reactors.
+A Contract for Difference at no more than €100 per MWh would cover the remaining costs.
+The first three double EPR2 reactors are proposed for the Penly, Gravelines and Bugey sites, with construction starting in 2027.

 Cooling

 The majority of nuclear plants in France are located away from the coasts and obtain their cooling water from rivers.
 These plants employ cooling towers to reduce their impact on the environment.
 The temperature of emitted water carrying the waste heat is strictly limited by the French government, and this has proved to be problematic during recent heat waves.

-Five plants, equaling 18 reactors are located on the coast:
+Five plants, equaling 18 reactors, are located on the coast: